KevinMarquette/kevinmarquette.github.io/_posts/2017-1-21-powershell-module-continious-delivery-pipeline.md

     Deploy 00:00:00.0711113
     Total: 00:00:06.2215688

 I get a clean build but nothing published to the PSGallery.
-I am good with that default behaviour.
+I am good with that default behavior.

 ## First AppVeyor build